-LockOUT LockDOWN Evacuate

-- Director will alert staff of lock down emergency. - Staff will bring all children in from outdoor play area. - Director will call 911. - Staff will make sure emergency supplies and medications are accessible. - Classroom staff will lock all doors and windows. - Classroom staff will close all blinds. - Classroom staff will turn off lights. - Teachers will work to keep everyone away from doors and windows and staying out of sight, preferably sitting on the floor. - Teachers will maintain a calm atmosphere in the room by reading or quietly talking to children. - The building will remain in lockdown until notified by local authorities.
+- Staff will bring all children in from outdoor play area.
+Director will call 911. - Staff will make sure emergency supplies and medications are accessible. •

+Classroom staff will lock all doors and windows.

+Classroom staff will close all blinds.

+Classroom staff will turn off lights.

+Teachers will work to keep everyone away from doors and windows and staying out of sight, preferably sitting on the floor.

+- Teachers will maintain a calm atmosphere in the room by reading or quietly talking to children. - The building will remain in lockdown until notified by local authorities.